 By Molly J. Anderson-Childers | Updated April 8, 2018

-M: And more than that it's somewhat like interviewing Superwoman.
+Molly: I've been so excited about this, I'm practically hyperventilating. ...
+It's somewhat like interviewing Superwoman.
 I really feel like you've pulled me out of some dark places and saved me a few times with the words and your artwork, and I really appreciate the chance to talk to you like a live person, not just someone in a book.

 SARK: Yes.
 First, I want to honor and acknowledge you for what you said because it was brave and good, and you're speaking for all of us, and everyone who's ever felt that way.
 You know, we all have our version of that, and we all somehow think we're the only one, but we're not.

 M: So you get nervous, too?
 Even after all this time?

 M: Even after all the fabulous fans, and the events all over the place, you still get stage-fright?